jasonacox/tinytuya/README.md

     python3 -m tinytuya wizard
     ```
     * The **Wizard** will prompt you for the *API ID* key, API *Secret*, API *Region* (us, eu, cn or in) from your Tuya IoT project noted above.
 It will also ask for a sample *Device ID*.
 Use one from step 2 above or found in the Device List on your Tuya IoT project.
-    * The **Wizard** will poll the Tuya IoT Platform and print a JSON list of all your registered devices with the name, id and key of your registered device(s).
-This list contains the Device's *LOCAL_KEY* you will use to poll your device.
+    * The **Wizard** will poll the Tuya IoT Platform and print a JSON list of all your registered devices with the "name", "id" and "key" of your registered device(s).
+The "key"s in this list are the Devices' *LOCAL_KEY* you will use to poll your device.
-    * In addition to display the list of devices, **Wizard** will create a local file `devices.json`.
+    * In addition to displaying the list of devices, **Wizard** will create a local file `devices.json`.
 TinyTuya will use this file to provide additional details to scan results from `tinytuya.scanDevices()` or when running `python3 -m tinytuya` to scan your local network.

 Notes:
-* If you ever reset or re-pair your smart devices, they will reset their _Device Local KEY_ and you will need to repeat these steps above.
+* If you ever reset or re-pair your smart devices, they will reset their *LOCAL_KEY* and you will need to repeat these steps above.
-* Instead of the built in Wizard, you can use the TuyAPI CLI: `npm i @tuyapi/cli -g` and run `tuya-cli wizard`
+* The TinyTuya *Wizard* was inspired by the TuyAPI CLI which is an alternative way to fetch the *LOCAL_KEYs*: `npm i @tuyapi/cli -g` and run `tuya-cli wizard`
-* For a helpful video walk-through of getting the KEYS you can also watch this great _Tech With Eddie_ YouTube tutorial: <https://youtu.be/oq0JL_wicKg>.
+* For a helpful video walk-through of getting the *LOCAL_KEYs* you can also watch this great _Tech With Eddie_ YouTube tutorial: <https://youtu.be/oq0JL_wicKg>.

 ## Programming with TinyTuya